chrishoina/db-tools-docs/ordsInstallationGuide/chapter5/5-miscellaneous-configuration-options-of-oracle-rest-data-services.md

 ![Example of a single access log, with date included](./images/single-access-log-file-saved-from-standalone-settings.png)

-These logs will be saved in the `ords_[log file date].log` format.
+These and subsequent logs will be saved in the `ords_[log file date].log` format.

-This seems to be the most logical and convenient method, for a few reasons:
+This seems to be the most logical and convenient method for saving Standalone access logs, for a few reasons:

 - No need to rely on XML files
 - Log files are conveniently saved with an intuitive naming convention
-- Log files are saved in a recognized format; making it easier for ingesting in third party logging analytics tools
+- Log files are saved in a recognized format; making it easier for third-party logging analytics tools to ingest the data

 <!-- #### Example 5-2 Using a specific access log format